IanFinlayson/exploring-cs/chapter05.md

 and `!=`.

 Also notice that to check if two things are equal, Python uses **two** equal signs.
-That\'s because a single `=` is already used for something: assigning variables.
-It\'s a pretty common mistake to forget to put the second equal sign in.
+That's because a single `=` is already used for something: assigning variables.
+It's a pretty common mistake to forget to put the second equal sign in.

 5.5 Example: Checking Input